0mar/portfolio/_projects/albatross.md

 In the last iteration, the summer of 2024, we caught over 5000 pink salmon.
 The recall rate was over 99%.

-This project won the jury price on the World AI festival in Cannes, France in 2022.
-It was a top 10 finalist for a United Nations Sustainable Development Goals award in 2023 and won a Mobile Technology in Barcelona, Spain in 2024. <>
+This project won the jury price on the [World AI festival](https://www.worldaicannes.com/) in Cannes, France in 2022.
+It was a top 10 finalist for the [UN Sustainable Development Goals Digital GameChangers award](https://www.itu.int/initiatives/sdgdigital/gamechangers-award/planet/) in 2023 and won a [GLOMO award](https://www.mwcbarcelona.com/news/2024-glomo-award-winners-unveiled-at-mwc-barcelona) in Barcelona, Spain in 2024.